rommuloifrn/notlol/README.md

 ![](https://img.shields.io/badge/Tailwind_CSS-38B2AC?style=for-the-badge&logo=tailwind-css&logoColor=white)
 ![](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

-How much good you are at not playing lol.
+How good you are at not playing lol.
 Check the [rest api](https://github.com/rommuloifrn/notlol-api)

 This project is basically a time counter for the time since you last played League of Legends.
 It is meant to have two stages: